Wombii/Rc_Engine_Sound_ESP32/README.md

 - Moved functions into different files to make the program easier to navigate for humans (or just me)
 - Moved sound files to subfolders for same reason as above
-- engineMassSimulation is split up into 3 sub functions to make testing easier:
+- engineMassSimulation is split up into 3 sub functions to make testing easier: throttle curve, mass simulation, convert throttle value to interrupt interval
- - throttle curve
- - mass simulation
- - convert throttle value to interrupt interval

 ## Disabled for now:
  - esc out